 Think you may have a Jones Act claim?
 Have more questions like What is the Jones Act in maritime law?
 The attorneys at Mithoff Law are here for our nation’s seamen.
 We are dedicated to providing our clients with quality representation, and will zealously investigate your claim so that those responsible for your injuries are held to account.

-To meet with one of Mithoff Law’s Jones Act attorneys and learn more about your options, call us today at 713-654-1122 or contact us online today.
+To meet with one of Mithoff Law’s Jones Act attorneys and learn more about your options, call us today at 713-654-1122.

 More Helpful Resources by Mithoff Law: